-When business owners contemplate expansion and growth of their business enterprise and brand, they must first make a fundamental decision on strategy and method of expansion.
-Should they (a) expand on their own, utilizing their own time, capital, and other resources on a location-by-location basis, or should they (b) leverage the efforts of others who are willing to invest their own time, effort, and assets to grow the business brand?
+When business owners contemplate expansion and growth of their business enterprise and brand in the United States, they must first make a fundamental decision on strategy and method of expansion.
+Should they (a) expand on their own, utilizing their own time, capital and other resources on a location-by-location basis, or should they (b) leverage the efforts of others who are willing to invest their own time, effort and assets to grow the business brand?